ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 example using [Appkit](https://github.com/aslesarenko/ergo-appkit) Transaction API) by the user's application.
 Ergo network node doesn't need to repeat this transaction creation, it only needs to validate the already baked transaction.
-ErgoScript contracts are stored in the inputs of the transaction and specify spending condition.
-The node executes them _on-chain_ when the transaction is validated.
-The transaction is valid when all the conditions are satisfied, in which case all the scripts execute to a boolean value of true.
+ErgoScript contracts are stored in the inputs of the transaction and check spending conditions.
+The node executes the contracts _on-chain_ when the transaction is validated.
+The transaction is valid when all the conditions are satisfied.

 Thus, when in the Ethereum contract we "send amount from sender to recipient" we literally changing balances and update the storage with the concrete set of commands, this happens